Personal injury protection (PIP) insurance helps pay for your medical bills and lost wages when you or your passengers are injured in a car accident.

 • Survivor’s loss – some policies compensate an individual’s heir(s) if the person died from accident-related injuries.

-Your PIP limits set the maximum amount that will be paid per person for any combination of covered expenses.
-PIP limits vary by state; some states allow you to choose your PIP limits and others set it to a certain amount like $10,000, unless you choose to buy additional PIP coverage.
+Your PIP limits set the maximum amount paid per person for any combination of covered expenses.
+PIP limits vary by state; some states allow you to choose your PIP limits, and others set it to a certain amount, like $10,000, unless you choose to buy additional PIP coverage.

 Is personal injury protection coverage mandatory?

-Yes, in no-fault states, personal injury protection coverage is required (and is typically referred to as no-fault coverage).
+It depends on your state.
+In no-fault states, personal injury protection coverage is required (typically called no-fault coverage).
 In other states, it’s optional, if available at all.

 What states require personal injury car insurance?

-There are 12 states that are considered no-fault and PIP coverage is required:
+12 states are considered no-fault and require PIP coverage:

-You’ll see below, the five fault-based states that also require PIP coverage, and the five states where it is optional coverage.
+Five fault-based states also require PIP coverage and there are five states where it is optional coverage.

 • Arkansas